spacetelescope/stpipe/docs/source/model_library.rst

    BorrowError: ModelLibrary has 1 un-returned models

-Forgetting to `AbstractModelLibrary.shelve` a borrowed model will result in an error.
+Forgetting to `~stpipe.library.AbstractModelLibrary.shelve` a borrowed model will result in an error.
 This is important for keeping track of model modifications and is critical when the library uses temporary files to keep models out of memory.

-This error can be avoided by making sure to `AbstractModelLibrary.shelve` all borrowed models:
+This error can be avoided by making sure to `~stpipe.library.AbstractModelLibrary.shelve` all borrowed models:

 .. code-block:: pycon